nopnop2002/esp-idf-scp-client/sftp-client/README.md

 ![Image](https://github.com/user-attachments/assets/66065823-190b-4143-9234-abf823193fd4)

-# How to Set Up an SFTP Server on Linux
+# How to Set Up a file transfer-only users
-I built SFTP Server according to [this](https://www.techrepublic.com/article/how-to-set-up-an-sftp-server-on-linux/).
+All Linux users accept the sftp protocol.
+Following [this](https://www.techrepublic.com/article/how-to-set-up-an-sftp-server-on-linux/) tutorial, you can create a dedicated user for sftp.

 # API